jeanpmodev/urlkpi/README.md

 🚫 The use of artificial intelligence is prohibited in the development of this repository.

+django-octo provides a set of essential solutions for Django developers.

+## about the market share of Django-Octo
+Large global platforms use Django as a fundamental part of their technology stacks, operating at very high traffic levels:
+* Instagram: Uses the Django framework in one of its largest backends.
+* Spotify: Uses the framework for several of its web pages and internal services.
+* Pinterest: Adopts Django for a large part of its core web platform.
+* YouTube: Uses the framework for some of its interfaces and data services.
+* Disqus: The comment platform is entirely based on Django.
+* NASA: Employs Django on several of its official websites, such as the NASA website.

+In the web framework market across all technologies, Django commonly vies for global leadership (ranging from 32% to 33%) with Java's Spring Framework.

 ## Modules :

 * pep errors